rickyhai11/black_hole_v1/doc/source/configuration.rst

 ============================
-Kingbird Configuration Guide
+playnetmano_rm Configuration Guide
 ============================

-A brief introduction to configure Multisite Kingbird service.
-Only the configuration items for Kingbird will be described here.
+A brief introduction to configure Multisite playnetmano_rm service.
+Only the configuration items for playnetmano_rm will be described here.
 Logging, messaging, database, keystonemiddleware etc configuration which are generated from OpenStack OSLO libary, will not be described here, for these configuration items are common to Nova, Cinder, Neutron.
 So please